Adding New Categories in Object Detection Using Few-Shot Copy-Paste: Method

-Correctly finding the real object occlusion distribution is the precondition of imitation.
-In particular scenarios, object occlusion is determined by many factors, such as camera viewpoint, object size, object location, etc. Objects relative positions should be reasonable.
-For example, in indoor scenarios, a cup on the table along with a TV controller.
-Paper picker may partial occlude cup, even total occlude cup in some viewpoint, but the TV controller is rarely placed on top of the cup, almost all cases are alongside with the cup.
-So we give major cases high priority in data collection.
-Each occlusion relationship only collecting one or two cases is enough for hit high accuracy in real test cases.
+Accurately identifying the real-world object occlusion distribution is essential for effective imitation.
+In specific scenarios, object occlusion depends on various factors, including camera viewpoint, object size, and object placement.
+Object relationships must be reasonable; for example, in indoor settings, a cup on a table might be partially or fully occluded by a paper picker depending on the viewpoint, while a TV remote is more likely to be placed beside the cup rather than on top of it.
+Therefore, we prioritize collecting common occlusion relationships, ensuring that each type of occlusion is represented by one or two cases, which is sufficient to achieve high accuracy in real-world test cases.

-Monte-Carlo method can be used to pick data sample points from occlusion distribution.
-Firstly, we should find data occlusion distribution of our new category in real scenarios. we deal each new category one by one.
-Then we generate sythetic images by copy-paste bounding boxes to occlude objects of new category following occlusion distribution of our new category.
-And we associate these sythetic images with a few real images to train our detection network.
+To simulate this occlusion distribution, we apply a Monte Carlo method to sample data points.
+First, we identify the occlusion distribution of the new category in real scenarios and process each category individually.
+Then, we generate synthetic images by applying the copy-paste technique to occlude objects from the new category according to this distribution.
+These synthetic images are paired with a few real images to train the detection network.